mattwood494/mattwood494/README.md

 ### Hi there 👋
 #### My name is Matt Wood and I am a Microsoft Software and Systems Academy graduate with an understanding of cloud development technologies and ASP.net.
-Comfortable in a constant and never ending learning and improvement environment.
+Comfortable in a constant learning and improvement environment.
 7 years’ experience as a Project Manager and 6 years of service to the United States Air Force.
 Would love to chat so feel free reach out to me!
 ##### Contact Info:
 - LinkedIn: linkedin.com/in/mwood494
 - Email: matthew.wood_28@outlook.com